Cycadelic Records: Operation

-Kim was the third vendor to rent a stall at the Compton Swap Meet.
-He rented a stall next to the building's entrance for $500 per month.
+The Compton Swap Meet invited vendors who had worked at Roadium, including the Kims, who felt that an indoor market would be more comfortable.
+They rented a stall next to the building's entrance for $500 per month, becoming the third vendor to rent a stall at the market.
 His stall was known as the Cycadelic Music Corner or Cycadelic Records.
 A music wholesaler recommended that Kim sell genres such as rap.
 Gangsta rap was an obscure genre that few stores sold due to its references to violence and drug use.
-Kim was a fan of classical music and needed his daughter to help him understand the English used in gangsta rap songs, but he liked selling records of the genre.
+Kim was a fan of classical music and needed his daughters to help him understand the English used in gangsta rap songs, but he liked selling records of the genre.
 Wan Joon and Boo Ja Kim built connections with local rappers, who called them "Pops" and "Mama".
-As rappers distributed music within the community without record labels, Kim became the first to sell many of their releases.
-He made a significant profit from the business.
+As rappers distributed music within the community without record labels, Kim became the first to sell many of their releases, gaining a reputation for supporting new artists.
+Some of these artists became successful, including Bobby Wilson, who sold 15,000 records in one year.
+Kim made a significant profit from the business.

-The vendor carried artists such as Ice Cube and Eazy-E, who formed the group N.W.A.
+Cycadelic Music Corner became a gathering place for West Coast hip-hop musicians and fans.
+The Compton Swap Meet's popularity among the hip-hop subculture spread beyond Cycadelic, with rapper OG Daddy V selling albums from a van parked near the stall.
+Kim's stall carried the first releases of rappers who would later become famous, such as Ice Cube and Eazy-E, who formed the group N.W.A, as well as DJ Quik.
 Kim was the sole seller of N.W.A's early releases, which frequently sold out.
 It was one of the first sellers of the group's first album, Straight Outta Compton.
-The group highlighted the Compton Swap Meet in a 1989 episode of Yo!
-MTV Raps.
+N.W.A highlighted the Compton Swap Meet in two episodes of Yo!
+MTV Raps in 1988 and 1989, discussing its role as a provider of hip-hop fashion.
 The music video for "California Love" (1995), by 2Pac and Dr. Dre, was filmed at the Compton Swap Meet.
+The video opens with 2Pac telling Dr. Dre on the phone, "Meet me at the Compton Swap Meet", and it shows the two flaunting their wealth, alluding to the market's popularity across social classes.